Sockets

-Interfaces are used to describe objects such as images, masks, annotations and other values used throughout Grand Challenge.
-They are used to define the inputs and outputs of algorithms, the display sets in a reader study, and the archive items in an archive.
-Interfaces are used to give meaning to objects.
+Sockets are used to describe objects such as images, masks, annotations and other values used throughout Grand Challenge.
+They are used to define the inputs and outputs of algorithms (where a combination of input and output sockets is called an interface), the display set values in a reader study, and the archive item values in an archive.
 Consider for example an image uploaded to Grand Challenge.
-Without an interface, it can be any kind of image.
-By linking the interface Brain MRI to the image, it defines the type of image.
+Without a socket, it can be any kind of image.
+By linking the socket Brain MRI to the image, it defines the type of image.
+Sockets are thus used to give meaning to objects.

-There are a number of interface types, which can be categorized in three types:
+There are several socket types, which can be categorized into three types:

 1. Images, which are subdivided in